acicartagena/DogList/README.md

 * Swift Package Manager for dependency management
 * Kingfisher 3rd party library for asynchronously fetching of images.
 This is done behind and UIImageView extension which makes it easier to swap it with a different 3rd party or refactor into something bespoke for the app.
 * SnapKit for AutoLayout constraints.
 This can be replaced by using the iOS native frameworks.
-* BrightFutures for handling asynchronous code.
-An alternative is using blocks or delegate pattern.

 ## Assumptions
 * Initial data fetched is not going to be sorted.